yirunzhou/auto_clip/README.md

 # auto_clip quickstart

-auto_clip helps you turn long transcripts (SRT) or English `.docx` documents into curated YouTube references.
+auto_clip helps you turn long transcripts (SRT) or `.docx` documents into curated YouTube references.
 Upload the file, skim suggested clips, and optionally download or trim them in the browser.
-During DOCX ingestion, paragraphs dominated by Chinese characters are skipped automatically, so keep the content English-only and strip standalone headings before uploading.
+DOCX paragraphs can contain Chinese, but they require DashScope/Qwen for keyword extraction—without an LLM the workflow aborts instead of falling back to KeyBERT.

 ## What you need